Map links

 Questions travelers ask

-Why include both Naver and Kakao links?+
+Why include both Naver and Google links?+

-Travelers often prefer one app after testing both.
+Naver is stronger for local routing and Korean place data, while Google Maps is familiar for sharing, reviews, and broad orientation.
 Keeping both links nearby makes the sheet more resilient across phones, languages, and route types.

 Does SeoulSheets provide live navigation?+